mevdschee/php-crud-api/README.md

 - "validation.handler": Handler to implement validation rules for input values ("")
 - "sanitation.handler": Handler to implement sanitation rules for input values ("")
 - "multiTenancy.handler": Handler to implement simple multi-tenancy rules ("")
-- "custom.beforeHandler": Handler to implement request customization ("")
+- "customization.beforeHandler": Handler to implement request customization ("")
-- "custom.afterHandler": Handler to implement response customization ("")
+- "customization.afterHandler": Handler to implement response customization ("")

 If you don't specify these parameters in the configuration, then the default values (between brackets) are used.